-The following query is the same as explicitly doing an inner join on the number columns in each table:
+The following query is the same as explicitly doing an inner join on the num columns in each table:

-'''

-SELECT

-FROM courses NATURAL JOIN enrollment;
+SELECT FROM courses NATURAL JOIN enrollment;

-'''

-The join condition: courses.number = enrollment.number is implicit.
+The join condition: courses.num = enrollment.num is implicit.
 While this is convenient, natural joins are not often used in practice because they are confusing to read and because adding columns that are not related to the query can change the output.

-Subqueries
+6 Subqueries